jig7709/Deadman-Vault-W3S-Berlin/README.md

 ---

-## 🌍 How It Works – Real Use Case
+##  How It Works – Real Use Case

 1. **Vault Creation**:
-   - A user (owner) creates a vault by storing an encrypted secret (e.g., password, seed phrase).
+   - A user "owner" creates a vault by storing an encrypted secret (password, seed phrase).
    - The owner designates a **heir address** who can claim the secret in case of inactivity.

 2. **Check-in Mechanism**:
    - The owner must regularly check in (prove they are alive).
-   - If they don’t check in for a specified time (e.g. 365 days), the system considers them inactive.
+   - If they don’t check in for a specified time (e.g. 30 days), the system considers them inactive.

 3. **Dead Man's Switch Activation**:
    - A scheduled automation via n8n checks daily if any vaults have expired check-ins.